georgia-tech-db/evadb/docs/index.rst

       JOIN LATERAL UNNEST(FaceDetector(data)) AS Face(bbox, conf)
    WHERE id < 15;

-EVA's declarative query language reduces the complexity of the application, leading to **more maintainable code** that allows users to build on top of each other's queries.
+EvaDB's declarative query language reduces the complexity of the application, leading to **more maintainable code** that allows users to build on top of each other's queries.

-EVA comes with a wide range of models for analyzing unstructured data including image classification, object detection, OCR, face detection, etc. It is fully implemented in Python, and `licensed under the Apache license <https://github.com/georgia-tech-db/eva>`__.
+EvaDB comes with a wide range of models for analyzing unstructured data including image classification, object detection, OCR, face detection, etc. It is fully implemented in Python, and `licensed under the Apache license <https://github.com/georgia-tech-db/eva>`__.
 It already contains integrations with widely-used AI pipelines based on Hugging Face, PyTorch, and Open AI.

-The high-level SQL API allows even beginners to use EVA in a few lines of code.
+The high-level SQL API allows even beginners to use EvaDB in a few lines of code.
 Advanced users can define custom user-defined functions that wrap around any AI model or Python library.

 2. Save time and money
 ^^^^

-EVA DB **automatically** optimizes the queries to **save inference cost and query execution time** using its Cascades-style extensible query optimizer.
-EVA's optimizer is tailored for AI pipelines.
+EvaDB DB **automatically** optimizes the queries to **save inference cost and query execution time** using its Cascades-style extensible query optimizer.
+EvaDB's optimizer is tailored for AI pipelines.
 The Cascades query optimization framework has worked well in SQL database systems for several decades.
-Query optimization in EVA is the bridge that connects the declarative query language to efficient execution.
+Query optimization in EvaDB is the bridge that connects the declarative query language to efficient execution.

-EVA accelerates AI pipelines using a collection of optimizations inspired by SQL database systems including function caching, sampling, and cost-based operator reordering.
+EvaDB accelerates AI pipelines using a collection of optimizations inspired by SQL database systems including function caching, sampling, and cost-based operator reordering.

-EVA supports an AI-oriented query language for analysing both structured and unstructured data.
+EvaDB supports an AI-oriented query language for analysing both structured and unstructured data.
 Here are some illustrative applications:

  * `Using ChatGPT to ask questions based on videos <https://evadb.readthedocs.io/en/stable/source/tutorials/08-chatgpt.html>`_
  * `Analysing traffic flow at an intersection <https://evadb.readthedocs.io/en/stable/source/tutorials/02-object-detection.html>`_